flightmansam/topology_linker/topology_linker/src/readme.md

 #Rules for parsing the csv
-The csv has two main sections.
-1. Rename the first column header to Branch. **YOU HAVE TO DO THIS**.
+1. Rename the first column header to "Branch". **YOU HAVE TO DO THIS**.
 2. Total branch description where any meters and regs are described sequentially and jump instructions are given to describe a lateral.
 3. Lateral descriptions located using the same name convention as the used for the laterals in 1.

 The location of the csv file is a constant variable in the file constants.py

+The csv has two main sections.
 ## 1. Total branch description
 The first column can ONLY contain instructions to jump to a lateral.
 In the original CSV the main channel name will be the first occurrence in this column.
 You need to delete this.